tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 089.md

 - The steward requests that we don't aid the monster above.
 	- With the seals invested in the steward, he may be able to return the guardians (dragon, etc..) and turn them upon the monsters in the castle and the city.
 - Johan currently is just able to activate and deactivate some defenses, but has little power left.
 If he dies the pillar will not be able to contain the rift.
+- Silas, Sihrr, and Elias Drexxel have Death Ward cast on them.
+- We charge into the throne room.
+- The sovern chamber has a 60ft ceiling, ringed by columns, supporting balcony 30 feet up.
+- The throne itself is on a three tiered marble platform, flanked by warped statues of knights.
+- Above the throne is a dimensional rift, leading to the space between worlds.
+- Around the balcony, still in royal garb, are delerium dregs.
+Gibbering mouthers are spread throughout the room.
+Before the throne is a gibbering amalgamation, suspended between the ceiling and the floor.
+The mass is covered in bursting sores, and weeps bile and Delerium sludge through its pours.
+Dangling amongst the shit is the crown.
+Contamination emanates from the creature.
+- We begin possibly the last combat of the game.
+-